CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 <img src="{{ site.baseurl }}/assets/img/docker-work/architecture_2019.png">

-In a very simplistic view, [Moby 2019](https://github.com/moby/moby/tree/468eb93e5acc809248405102db32460fe7efed08) has two new main components, _containerd_ which supervises containers during their lifetime, and OCI compliant runtimes (for example, _runc_) that are the lowest user level abstraction to creating containers on a system (replacing LXC).
+In a very simplistic view, [Moby 2019](https://github.com/moby/moby/tree/468eb93e5acc809248405102db32460fe7efed08) has two new main components, _containerd_ which supervises containers during their lifetime, and OCI compliant runtimes (_runc_ for example) that are the lowest user level abstraction to creating containers on a system (replacing LXC).

 ## Command-line Application